The Patch Editor allows you to modify existing patches or create new patches.

 - Highest Note: The highest note this sample will be used for.
 Use this to override the Sampler's default note-assignment rules, or to set the highest note the patch can produce.

 - LoopStart: The position in samples at which the loop starts.

 - LoopEnd: The position in samples at which the loop ends.
 Should always be higher than LoopStart.

-- LoopGain: The relative volume level of each consecutive passage through the loop (for instance '0.900').
+- LoopGain: The relative volume level of a loop iteration relative to the previous iteration (for instance '0.900').
 If loopgain is equal to the sample's level at LoopEnd divided by the level at LoopStart a natural decay results.

 - Gain: Gain level, 1.000 is neutral

 - Pan: Pan position, 50 is center

 - Output: Send output to output mixer channel 1..8.
 There's no output mixer if all samples use output 1.